Ask the Festival Lawyer: How Do I Pass a "Festival Roadblock"?

 I recently went to Okeechobee Music & Arts Festival and on the way there I was arrested.
 They pulled us over for our air freshener on the rear view mirror "obstructing" the driver’s view.
 Long story short, we refused a search so they brought the dog, which they said gave them probable cause to search the car.
 Could this kind of searching be considered profiling?
 They were only pulling over Okee-goers.

-Last year, the District Attorney for Okeechobee County ended up dropping charges in over 40 arrests made at the festival.
+In 2016, the District Attorney for Okeechobee County ended up dropping charges in over 40 arrests made at the festival.
 Prosecutors felt that Okeechobee Music & Arts Festival had failed to properly notify festival goers that they were about to undergo a search at the entrance and failed to give attendees proper notice of their right to refuse that search and have their ticket price refunded.

-This year the festival also introduced an amnesty box at the entrance which apparently got a LOT of usage.
+In 2017 the festival also introduced an amnesty box at the entrance which apparently got a LOT of usage.
 But it wasn’t the searches at the festival itself that made news this year.
 Nearly 100 people were arrested on drug-related charges as part of a “highway interdiction operation” conducted in nearby St. Lucie County.
 The vast majority of people arrested in this operation were on their way to the festival.

 Creating these type of multi agency “interdictions” is getting more popular for local law enforcement near festivals.
 Because of that, it makes sense to consider what to do if you run into one of these “festival roadblocks.”

 There Is No Such Legal Defense as “Profiling”

 Several stories in local media confirmed what people were telling me on social media, that law enforcement was directly targeting festival-goers on their way to Okeechobee.